††††† RELATES TO: KRS 324A.035(3)(d), (f), 324A.050, 12 U.S.C. 3331-3351

 ††††† (a) A proctor approved by the board in accordance with Section 5 of this administrative regulation; or

-††††† (b) Electronically on a computer workstation or other device.
+††††† (b) Administration electronically on a computer workstation or other device.

 ††††† Section 4.
 Provider Approval.
-(1) Credit for the classroom hour requirement for education courses delivered via distance education may be obtained from the following:
+(1) Credit for the classroom hour requirement for education courses delivered via distance education may be obtained from:

 ††††† (a) A college or university;